Banks and Credit Unions, Business Process Improvement, Marketing Strategies

-Effective Customer-Focused Marketing Optimizes CX
+Effective Customer Experience Marketing Optimizes CX

 Nobody wants to do business with a company that offers an unsatisfactory customer experience (CX).
 Bad impressions throughout the customer journey have a huge impact on future purchases and behaviors – even more than the price or the product.